CMDA Initiatives for the 21st Century

 The Communications across the Curriculum program works to improve the writing, speaking, visual, and technological communication skills among undergraduates.
 The unique LSU CxC model integrates certified courses within the disciplines, faculty development and training, student support and extracurricular workshops, and student recognition across the curriculum.

-The CMDA’s Department of Theatre and LSU College of Science host a new conversation series where art meets science.
+The CMDA’s School of Theatre and LSU College of Science host a new conversation series where art meets science.

 Louisiana A+ Schools